Corneal Cross-linking Treatment

 Types of Corneal Cross-linking Procedures

-During epithelium-on CXL, Dr. Holzman will leave the epithelium intact.
+During epithelium-on CXL, the epithelium is left intact.
 This technique will allow for faster healing and reduced risk for infection.
 However, studies show that epithelium-on CXL may not be as effective as an epithelium-off procedure.
 Typically, this technique is most successful on patients under age 35.
+It is not yet FDA approved.

 CXL Results and Recovery